danielpaulus/quicktime_video_hack/README.md

 [![codecov](https://codecov.io/gh/danielpaulus/quicktime_video_hack/branch/master/graph/badge.svg)](https://codecov.io/gh/danielpaulus/quicktime_video_hack)
 [![Go Report](https://goreportcard.com/badge/github.com/danielpaulus/quicktime_video_hack)](https://goreportcard.com/report/github.com/danielpaulus/quicktime_video_hack)

-🎉🎉 New Release 0.5 is out, now with stable execution on Mac OS X, no more unplugging devices 🎉🎉🎉🎉🎉🎉
+Release 0.6

-Qvh without Gstreamer is stable.
+- qvh without Gstreamer is finally stable.
 I ran it for 16 hours straight on parallel devices and it worked flawlessly.
-Before a 1.0 Release I need to see if Gstreamer is stable enough.
+- before a 1.0 Release I need to see if Gstreamer is stable enough and maybe fix or switch to ffmpeg
+- Linux support is still a bit broken

 ## 1. What is this?